Feastio

 I chose the chocolate chess pie with tamari milk chocolate ganache, smoked pecans, cane sugar Chantilly, and dehydrated chocolate mousse.

-Overall, we enjoyed this sinful dessert; I think the pecans would've been better had they not been smoked.
-The smokey flavor was a bit too strong.
+The pie came out in the shape of a cupcake, and I immediately sank my fork into it.
+Overall, we enjoyed this sinful dessert; I think the pecans would have been better if they hadn't been smoked.
+The smoky flavor was a bit too strong.

 Meanwhile, Kel enjoyed her pretty Ponchatoula strawberry tart with heirloom cornmeal crust, macerated berries, and ricotta cream.